 Saute two to three slices of bacon and serve on a gluten free bread roll toasted with mashed avocado and sliced tomatoes.

-Christine Pope is an experienced natural medicine practitioner who also teaches and is Head of Nutrition at Nature Care College.
+Christine Pope is an experienced natural medicine practitioner who also teaches and until recently was Head of Nutrition at Nature Care College.
 Food is one of her favourite topics!

 Would love feedback on the recipes or any other easy breakfast suggestions which are gluten and dairy free!